jonasberg034/Kubernetes/kubernetes.md

 - Log into the `kube-master` node, check if the change is in effect.

 > kubectl expose pod clarus-pod --port=80 --type=NodePort
-- Expose the clarus-pod pod as a new Kubernetes service on master.
+- Expose the clarus-pod pod as a new Kubernetes service on master. bu sekilde pod'a servis atayip dis dunyadan volume icindeki yazan kodu gorebilirsin.

 > kubectl get svc